UPPMAX/HPC-python/docs/day2/pandas.rst

 | ``DateOffset`` | N/A                | N/A                      | ``.tseries.offsets.DateOffset(unit = n_units)`` |
 |                |                    |                          | (``unit`` can be day, month, ...)               |
 +----------------+--------------------+--------------------------+-------------------------------------------------+

+The relatively niche ``DateOffset`` type is imported from the ``dateutil`` package to help deal with calendar irregularities like leap-years and DST.